aosedge/aos_core_zephyr/README.md

 ## Overview

-This project contains code of the Aos core application for zephyr OS.
+This project contains code of the AosCore application for zephyr OS.

 ## Prerequisites